nhsd-exeter/dos-integration/README.md

 ### Add IP Address to IP Allow List

+To find your public IP you can visit https://www.google.com/search?q=whats+my+ip

+An IP Allowlist is kept in secrets manager for each enviornment (task, dev, live etc) Where the task env will be used for every task env created.
+The Secret Name for each is of the format

+    uec-dos-int-XXXX-ip-addresses-allowlist

+where XXXX is the name of the enviornment in lowercase.
+For most development work you only need to add your IP to the task and dev enviornments list.

+You can also add your IP to the lists with a script.

 Prerequisites (first setup only)

     make tester-build

-Requirements to update IP allow list (Every time)

-    tx-mfa

-To add an IP address to the IP allow lists, run the following command.
+To add an IP address to the IP allow lists, Ensure you're authenticated for access to AWS and run the following command.

     make update-all-ip-allowlists

 To add an IP address to the IP allow lists and deploy the allow list to environment run the following command.The `PROFILE` delineates which environment to update with the latest IP allow list.
 Set `ENVIRONMENT` if you are changing an environment not linked to your branch

     make update-ip-allowlists-and-deploy-allowlist PROFILE=task

-Note: IP Addresses are held in the AWS Secrets Manager with the secret name being the variable `TF_VAR_ip_address_secret`.
-You can find your IP address in the AWS console with your Git username as the key and the IP address as the value

 ### Database Connection